Latent Gaussian Count Time Series: Theory

-The negative binomial, generalized Poisson, and Conway-Maxwell-Poisson distributions are over-dispersed in that their variances are larger than their respective means.
-This is the case for many observed count time series.
+We seek to construct a strictly stationary time series $\{ X_t \}$ having marginal distributions from any family of count distributions supported in $\{ 0, 1, \ldots \}$, including the Binomial, Poisson, mixture Poisson, negative binomial, generalized Poisson, and Conway-Maxwell-Poisson distributions.
+The later three distributions are over-dispersed (their variances are larger than their respective means), which is the case for many observed count time series.

 Let $\{ X_t \}_{t \in \ZZ}$ be the stationary count time series of interest.
 Suppose that one wants the marginal cumulative distribution function (CDF) of $X_t$ for each $t$ of interest to be $F_{X}(x) = \PP [X_t \leq x]$, depending on a vector $\boldsymbol{\theta}$ containing all CDF model parameters.
 The series $\{ X_t \}$ will be modeled through